AI Policy Tracker

 Splits liability so developers are only responsible for how a system is built, not how a local business utilizes it.

-Consumers lose the proactive protection of mandatory corporate bias audits, but gain the right to a plain-language explanation when an algorithm denies them a job, loan, or apartment.
+Consumers lose the proactive protection of mandatory corporate bias audits (a real protection weakening), but gain the right to a plain-language explanation when an algorithm denies them a job, loan, or apartment (a real transparency gain).
+Net impact is contested.

 AI in Psychotherapy